VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 In the beginning, we had many high-level stories like “Sign in”, “Search”, etc.
 Usually, it’s called an epic.
-But we created them as stories in Jira, it means I counted them on the graphics.
+But we created them as stories in Jira, which means I counted them on the graphics.

 We had many meetings to discover and creates new stories for the epics.
-PO asked developers "What do we need to implement sign in?".
+PO asked developers "What do we need to implement sign-in?".
 Developers were telling details of implementation: "We need integrate with Google to provide google sign".
 PO created new stories for the discovered details.

 #### 2 weeks of development

-After 2 weeks of work we got at least some historical data.
+After 2 weeks of work, we got at least some historical data.
-Trends predicted release on 4 May.
+Trends predicted release date on 4 May.

 {% include image.html src="story-counting-2-weeks" alt="commutative flow for week 6" %}

 #### 6 weeks of development

-After 6 weeks of work release date came closer.
+After 6 weeks of work, the release date came closer.
-Trends predicted release on 22 Match.
+Trends predicted release date on 22 Match.

 {% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow for week 6" %}